Have a desire to understand and serve students in a post-secondary environment?

-A Student Development major will allow Resident Directors or Admissions Counsellors hold positions such as Dean of Students or Director of Admissions.
-Five specialized classes, including the supervised practicum, help students to focus on issues faced by today's students in higher education.
+The degree requirement is 60 credit hours with five specialized classes, including the supervised practicum, to help students focus on issues faced by today's students in higher education.
 Six hours of electives offered in counselling or educational ministries (courses such as leadership and administration) add to the diversity of the program.
-Other courses are designed to help the student understand the theological, psychological, spiritual, and ethical contexts in which they serve.
+Additional courses are designed to help the student understand the theological, psychological, spiritual, and ethical contexts in which they serve.

 Students may take half of their courses online and come to campus for three summers for three-week intensive modules.
 In this way the program can be completed in three years (six semesters of online courses and three summers of module courses).